Wichita State 84, Evansville 68

 The Shockers led by as many as nine points in the first half before settling for a 38-32 lead at intermission, getting 15 points from Baker.
 Cotton hit a 3-pointer on the opening possession of the second half and Baker scored moments later to ignite a burst that left Wichita State with a 55-41 advantage with 14 minutes to go.

 GAME NOTEBOOK: Evansville had a 28-26 advantage on the boards to become just the third team to win the rebounding battle against Wichita State. ...
 The Aces had 18 turnovers, compared to just eight for the Shockers. ...
-Wichita State continues its pursuit of perfection Wednesday at Loyola.
+Wichita State continues its pursuit of perfection Wednesday at Loyola (Illinois).